pgeu/pgeu-system/docs/confreg/registrations.md

 Confirmed speaker
-: The attendee registering must, with the same account, have a speaker profile, and have at least one talk by this speaker profile be in a [state](callforpapers#states) of *Accepted*.
+: The attendee registering must, with the same account, have a speaker profile, and have at least one talk by this speaker profile be in a [state](callforpapers#states) of *Accepted* and must be on a track that has the flag for free speaker registration set.
 Most of the time, the "Confirmed or reserve speaker" should probably be used instead.

 Confirmed or reserve speaker
-: The attendee registering must, with the same account, have a speaker profile, and have at least one talk by this speaker profile be in a [state](callforpapers#states) of *Accepted* or the state *Reserve*..
+: The attendee registering must, with the same account, have a speaker profile, and have at least one talk by this speaker profile be in a [state](callforpapers#states) of *Accepted* or the state *Reserve*, and must be on a track that has the flag for free speaker registration set.
 This means that speakers on the reserve list can also use this registration type, which is usually the choice wanted since they should be able to be substituted at the last moment.